If there’s something about bad timing, it’s gardening in January for those who live in Northern Europe as I do.

 - Jalapeño

-None of these seeds can be sold outdoor in January, but I can start with basil and dill, and keep them inside, away from the rain and frost.
+None of these seeds can be sold outdoors in January, but I can start with basil and dill and keep them inside, away from the rain and frost.
 Besides, my autumn crops of tatsoi, chard and garlic seem to hold themselves well despite my absence, so I am hopeful.